 - 1. Self-employed taxpayers deduct from taxable income on line 25, Form 1040, one-half of self-employment taxes that can be attributed to a trade or business.
 The rationale for this tax deduction is that employees do not pay income taxes on the one-half of FICA taxes paid by their employer. - 2.
-Self-employed taxpayers deduct from self-employment income 7.65 percent of net earnings from self-employment when computing the tax.
-Prior to 1990, self-employment tax was generally computed on the net earnings of a trade or business.
-Now self-employment income from Schedules C and F is multiplied by 0.9235 on Schedule SE to achieve the 7.65 percent reduction of self-employment income.
+Self-employed taxpayers deduct 7.65 percent from self-employment income when computing net earnings from self-employment.
+This is achieved by multiplying total profit (or loss) from Schedules C and/or F by 0.9235 on Schedule SE.
 This adjustment is made before applying the social security and medicare tax earnings base.
-Taxpayers reporting less than \$53,400 of self-employment income will receive the greatest benefit from the deduction.
+Taxpayers reporting less than \$55,500 of self-employment income will receive the greatest benefit from the deduction.
 This adjustment is allowed because employees do not pay social security tax on the value of their employer's share of FICA tax.